Frasan00/balda/SECURITY.md

 ## Security Best Practices

-When using Balda.js, follow these security best practices:
+When using Balda, follow these security best practices:

 ### 1. Input Validation